 How do you think COVID has changed recruitment at Prime Global?

-Lisa: We have always offered remote working for the right roles and our WORKsmart scheme enabled working from home and flexible start and finish times, but we used to prefer candidates to be within commutable distance of an office.
+We have always offered remote working for the right roles.
+Our WORKsmart scheme enabled working from home and flexible start and finish times, but we did used to prefer candidates to be within commutable distance of an office.
 Now that we have worked remotely for over a year, it has opened up opportunities to look further afield for candidates.

 How have you made new people feel welcome remotely?

 Our recruitment platform enables us to answer questions that the candidate may have directly, rather than going through a recruiter.
 We make sure that we are accessible for a phone call or email when they need us.
 We’ve also streamlined our onboarding process, with a continuous flow between the Talent Acquisition team and the HR team.
 We tailor each induction to the person to make sure they have everything they need.

 We also catch up with candidates and offer to be that go-to person if they have any nervousness on their first day.
 We are a friendly team!

 For more information about joining Prime Global remotely, check out this Medcomms Networking webinar: https://primeglobalpeople.com/2020/12/23/recruiting-and-joining-remotely/